jthmiller/eDNA-metabarcoding-intro/README.md

 /tmp/gen711_project_data/eDNA-fqs/FMT/fmt-tutorial-demux-1.qza
 /tmp/gen711_project_data/eDNA-fqs/FMT/sample-metadata.tsv
 ```
 4. Cyanobacteria.
 Water samples were sequenced from different sites around Martha's Vineyard (Egratown Great Pond for example, see metadata) for all cyanobacteria (WLW in metadata), small/piccocyanobacteria (<5), and bloom-forming cyanbobacteria.
-See [this](metadata/cyano-metadata_salinity.tsv) metadata file for a list of the samples sequenced
-See [this](https://www.scirp.org/journal/paperinformation?paperid=125865) publication on more info about the dataset
+Compare samples from different sites and groups.
+See [this](metadata/cyano-metadata_salinity.tsv) metadata file for a list of the samples sequenced.
+See [this](https://www.scirp.org/journal/paperinformation?paperid=125865) publication on more info about the dataset.
 ```
 /tmp/gen711_project_data/cyano/fastqs
 /tmp/gen711_project_data/fastp.sh